hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/setting_up_sawtooth_poet-sim.rst

 Setting Up a Sawtooth Node
 **************************

-This section describes how to install, configure, and run Hyperledger Sawtooth on a Ubuntu system for proof-of-concept or production use in a Sawtooth network.
-Use this set of procedures to create the first Sawtooth node in a network or to add a node to an existing network.
-Note that certain steps are performed only on the first node.
+In this section, you will configure a Sawtooth node (or nodes) with either Sawtooth PBFT consensus or PoET simulator consensus:

+* :term:`Sawtooth PBFT consensus <PBFT>` provides Byzantine fault tolerance for a network with restricted membership.
+PBFT requires at least four nodes.

-This procedure configures a node with :term:`PoET simulator consensus <PoET>`, which is designed for a system without a Trusted Execution Environment (TEE).
-A network using the PoET consensus algorithm requires a minimum of three nodes, but works best with at least four or five nodes.
+* :term:`PoET simulator consensus <PoET>` is designed for a system without a Trusted Execution Environment (TEE).
+Sawtooth PoET requires a minimum of three nodes, but works best with at least four or five nodes.

 .. note::